tailslide-io/documentation/docs/5 - Additional Documentation/Aerobat.md

 ```

 Within the root directory run `npm install`

 Run `npm start`

 ## NATS JetStream and Redis Timeseries Database

 Both a NATS JetStream and a Redis Timeseries Database will need to be running.
-See instructions in Tailslide `Tower` README for how to start each.
+See instructions in Tailslide [Tower](https://github.com/tailslide-io/tower) for how to start each.